gjtorikian/Shelves/README.md

 ## Dummy Data

 If you wish to play around with some Shelves data, the _databases_ folder contains some simple databases for each item type.
-You'll want to place these in your phone's _data/data/madzin.shelves/databases_ folder.
-This is impossible for real devices that are not rooted, but emulators and rooted phones can access the foler through DDMS.
+You'll want to place these in your phone's _data/data/miadzin.shelves/databases_ folder.
+This is impossible for real devices that are not rooted, but emulators and rooted phones can access the folder through DDMS.

 ## Wishlist